AnteDujic/Applied-Databases/README.md

 ### :file_folder: 3.
 PythonApp
 <hr style="border:2px solid gray"> </hr>

 This folder contains an application written in Python that manipulates SQL and Neo4j databases.
 The application functionality is created based on the instructions from *Final Project Specification 2022.pdf*.
-All the queries are contained withing the *choices.py* file.
-Some exaples are given below.
+Some examples are given below.

-Write a python application that displays a main menu as follows:
+Python application displays a main menu as follows:

 ```console
 Employees